 “Hysterical Marker – Chief Saccatabacca Starved to Death Here”

 “Do You Have a Reservation or Aren’t You an Indian?”

 “If You Lived Here You’d Be Home Now”

 “Why Be a Wage Slave?
 Find Your Wife a Job”

 “Warning: The Wind Will Blow Up This Road”

-As the signs increase you begin to see the Stinker skunk on the edge of the sign.
-Then the messages become a billboard advertising Stinker Cut-Rate Gas Station in Boise.
-The tourist then feels compelled to come to the station for gasoline or, at the very least, an explanation.
+As the signs increase you began to see the Stinker skunk on the edge of the sign.
+Then quickly the messages become a billboard advertising Stinker Cut-Rate Gas Station in Boise.
+The tourist was intrigued and compelled to come to the station for gasoline or, at the very least, an explanation of the advertising.

 The roadside signs are a different story.
-While a few remain, many were removed when in 1965, President Lyndon Johnson signed the highway beautification act that banned most commercial signs from rural highways.
-The signs were quietly removed, but their legacy lives on.
-Stinker Stations are still a staple of the region and they employ more than 700 people.
-The skunk is still part of the advertising, a fitting tribute to the original stinker, Fearless Farris Lind.
+While a few remain, many were removed in 1965 when President Lyndon Johnson signed the highway beautification act.
+The act banned most commercial signs from rural highways and the Stinker landmarks were quietly removed.
+Stinker Stations are still a staple of the region and employ more than 700 people.
+The skunk is still their mascot. a fitting tribute to the original stinker, Fearless Farris Lind.

 4 thoughts on “Idaho Skunks Are Not To Be Sniffed At: The Roadside Signs of Fearless Farris’ Stinker Stations”